 Kate Sessions Park in Pacific Beach

 Kate Sessions Park gives you one of the best panoramic views of the city to go with your picnic.
 Located at 5115 Soledad Road in Pacific Beach just as the road starts heading up to Mount Soledad, Kate Sessions Park is an idyllic slice of green above the hustle and partying of PB.
-Holiday weekends can sometimes have a different ambiance, though, since the park can get more crowded and boistrous with revelers.
+Holiday weekends can sometimes have a different ambiance, though, since the park can get more crowded and boisterous with revelers.
 Those times aside, the park is a wonderful place to have a barbecue, throw the frisbee, bring the dogs and enjoy the amazing views of Mission Bay and beyond.

 04 of 10